Meet Sarah Baganz

 AREAS OF SPECIALISATION

-Anxiety • Emotional Distress • Stress Management • Grief • Loss • Life Transitions • Self-Esteem • Learning Disabilities • Autism • Down Syndrome • Creative Block • Creative Expression
+Anxiety • Emotional Distress • Stress Management • Grief • Loss • Life Transitions • Self-Esteem • Learning Disabilities • Autism • Neurodivergence • Creative Block • Creative Expression